ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-03-16-baby-shake.md

 You're sitting there with your precious newborn baby, entranced by her beauty, watching this horror flick, going, "Who would do such an awful thing?
 Who would *shake* a baby?!"

-Sixteen consecutive sleepless nights later, your fridge is full of salad dressing, and it's all well-shaken.
+Sixteen consecutive sleepless nights later...

+Your fridge is full of salad dressing and it's all well-shaken.